metaopt/torchopt/docs/examples/MAML.rst

 Overview
 --------

-In reinforcement learning, the agent interacts with environments to improve itself.

-There are three types of data flow in RL training pipeline:
+There are six steps to finish MAML training pipeline:

-1. Load Dataset: ;
+1. Load Dataset: load Omniglot dataset;
-2. Build the Network: ;
+2. Build the Network: build the neural network architecture of model;
-3. Train: ;
+3. Train: meta-train;
-4. Test: ;
+4. Test: meta-test;
-5. Plot: ;
+5. Plot: plot the results;
-6. Pipeline: ;
+6. Pipeline: combine step 3-5 together;

 In the following sections, we will set up Load Dataset, build the neural network, train-test, and plot to successfully run the MAML training and evaluation pipeline.